 I’m going to be posting a series of short blogs over the next few weeks which looks at each of these elements in more detail and shows YOU how you can use them to improve your branding online and create great social media images.Use your loaf!
 B.R.E.A.D. stands for the 5 main areas of graphic design: Branding; Relationship; Echo; Alignment; Difference #BYOGD Click To Tweet

-You’ll be able to click through to them directly from our free to join Be Your Own Graphic Designer Facebook Group and I’d love you to join me and find out how straightforward understanding these five basic principles of graphic design can be.
+You’ll be able to click through to them directly from our free to join the Social Media Made Stylishly Simple Facebook Group and I’d love you to join us and find out how straightforward understanding these five basic principles of graphic design can be.

 So if this sounds like something that will make your days easier to manage – you are in the right place!